 I offer both face-to-face or telephone and video counselling.
 The one you choose is very much a matter of personal preference since each has its own benefits.
 With face-to-face counselling, we have the benefit of the non-verbal communication in the room with us.
 Telephone and video counselling can afford a sense of anonymity, be easier to commit to, especially if your schedule is a busy one, and can take place in the comfort of your own home.

-Until recently, I was a senior clinician within an Employee Assistance Programme (EAP) for seven and a half years.
-As part of my role, I used counselling supervision skills to informally supervise the client work of the fully qualified counsellors who worked for the EAP.
+I was a senior clinician within an Employee Assistance Programme (EAP) for seven and a half years, during which I used supervision skills to informally supervise the client work of the fully qualified counsellors who worked for the EAP.
+Having worked in an EAP since 2010, I might be a good fit for you if you would benefit from a supervisor who has extensive knowledge and skills working in the field.

-I have nine and a half years' experience of and extensive training in Critical Incident Stress Management (CISM) and I provide psychological first aid to groups and individuals in the aftermath of, amongst other incidents, acts of terror, armed robberies, deaths in service, including from suicide, and industrial accidents.
+Following extensive training, I have been delivering Critical Incident Stress Management (CISM) since 2014.
+I provide psychological first aid to groups and individuals in the aftermath of, amongst other incidents, acts of terror, armed robberies, deaths in service, including from suicide, and industrial accidents.

-I am an experienced trainer, facilitating training in mental health awareness and relationship first aid.
+I am an experienced trainer, facilitating training in mental health awareness and relationship first aid since 2016.
+I am also a lecturer in counselling and forensic psychology on an undergraduate programme in a university.